the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_2/_index.md

 {{< checkpoint >}}

-Before moving onto to `3.B.3`, answer the section 'C' questions in your `Django Backend Worksheet` Google Doc.
+Answer the section 'C' questions in your `Django Backend Worksheet` Google Doc.

 {{</checkpoint >}}